-Five thousand (5,000) years ago, the ancient Egyptian made their home at the mouth of the Nile River, where the Nile runs into the Mediterranean Sea.
-It was a wonderful place to live.
+Five thousand (5,000) years ago, the ancient Egyptian made their home in northern Africa, at the mouth of the Nile River, where the Nile runs into the Mediterranean Sea.
 The soil was rich.
-Food was plentiful.
-They were surrounded by desert, which kept them safe from intruders, but the Nile kept their world green.
-They did their best to chase away other ancient people who wanted to take over their land.
-They were not afraid to fight intruders to protect their unique life along the Nile.
+Food was plentiful and no one went hungry.
+They were surrounded on two sides by desert, which helped to keep them safe from intruders, while the Nile kept their world green.
+To the ancient Egyptians cats were magical, children were cherished, and women could run a business.

 Geography, History, Government

 Note: Flash games have been removed.
 If we missed some, please let us know.
 Thank you.

 With great excitement, we are pleased to announce

 "Your units are exactly what I had hoped for

 --readable, interesting topics that fit my curriculum objectives